 My Full Video Review of the Mustang GTX 100 Guitar Amplifier

 Is the Sound Fixed from the Mustang GT-100 or GT-200

 One of the first things I noticed was how much more “3D” the new Mustang GTX sounded in the room.
-The previous GT amplifiers always sounded a little distant.
-My best description of this was it sounded like a Hi-Fi speaker versus that of a real amplifier.
-This new speaker in combination with the presets is much better to my ear.
+The previous GT amplifiers always seemed a little distant.
+My best description of this was it sounded like a Hi-Fi speaker versus that of a real amp.
+This new speaker, in combination with the presets, is much better to my ear.
 Many of the sounds have a 3D note attack that was sorely missing from the prior generation.

 Is the Fender Mustang GTX Loud Enough to Gig with?